SJhang/Frozen-Milk/README.md

 ### Background

 Frozen Milk is vertical scroller game from top to bottom.
-A player will control a cow, attempting to ski through within the flags in order to earn high points.
+A player will control a cow, attempting to ski through between the flags in order to earn high points.

 ### Functionality & MVP